Complex Hyperbolic Structures on Disc Bundles over Surfaces

 It is not so easy to construct a simple transversal cycle of bisectors.
 The problem is that the segments $\B_i$ and $\B_j$ can unexpectedly intersect, that is, the cycle $\Cal C$ can be nonsimple and, thus, can provide no polyhedron $P$.
 Under some additional requirement (appealing to some kind of simple Poincar\'e duality), we show that the cycle is simple.

 In general, we cannot expect the slice bundle structure of $\partial_0P$ to be extendable to $P$.
-It is quite possible that the polyhedron $P$ is `knotted'.
+It is quite possible that the polyhedron $P$ is `knotted.'
 Although this is a topological problem, it looks even more difficult than the problem of simplicity because it requires to dwell into the mutual position of all the~$\B_i$'s (not only to verify that the $\B_i$'s intersect properly).
-An easy way to avoid such a situation is to show that the polyhedron $P$ can be cut into some simple polyhedra fibred in a way compatible to gluing them back.
-Besides, this helps to solve the problem of simplicity of a cycle.
+An easy way to avoid such a situation is to show that the polyhedron $P$ can be cut into some simple polyhedra fibred in a way compatible with gluing them back.
+Besides, this helps to solve the problem of the simplicity of a cycle.
 Transversal triangles of bisectors are good candidates for such simple fibred polyhedra.

 {\bf Acknowledgements.} The authors are grateful to Victor Gerasimov for the discussions in the beginning of this work.
-We are indebted to Misha Kapovich for his interest to our work and many important suggestions that considerably improved the exposition.
+We are indebted to Misha Kapovich for his interest in our work and many important suggestions that considerably improved the exposition.
+We express our gratitude to the referee for many helpful comments.
 We thank Israel Vainsencher for a valuable remark.
 This article is dedicated to the memory of Igor$'$ Vladimirovich L$'$vov.

 \centerline{\bf Some notation}

 $\Bbb B$\ \ {\bf2.1.1} 4

 $\overline{\Bbb B}$\ \ {\bf2.1.1} 4